Information Metrics and Possible Limitations of Local Information Objectivity in Quantum Gravity: Introduction

-This would, however, violate local information objectivity and so must avoid {\v{C}}encov's theorem.
-In this letter we first give a brief overview of how the unique Fisher metric constrains quantum mechanics.
-We then detail the assumptions of {\v{C}}encov's theorem and similar proofs and explain why, alone of nature's forces, quantum gravity with local observers evades those assumptions.
+Any approach to quantum gravity that modifies the Born rule and Fisher metric must evade {\v{C}}encov's theorem and hence local information objectivity.
+In this letter we first briefly overview how the unique Fisher metric constrains quantum mechanics.
+We then examine the assumptions of {\v{C}}encov's theorem and related proofs and explain why, alone of nature's forces, quantum gravity with local observers evades those assumptions.
 As we shall describe, for single observers there is an inherent non-Markovianity for repeated measurements due to gravitational memory effects, while between observers gravitational boundary data prevents the necessary information transmission for compatibility with {\v{C}}encov's theorem.
 These in turn generate specific novel quantum modifications, which provides a useful viewpoint on why arbitrary modifications to quantum mechanics often collapse due to informational contradictions such as acausality or lack of unitarity~\cite{Galley:2022cyk, Weinberg:1989Tes, Polchinski:1991Wei, Helou:2017nsz}.
 Finally, we summarize possible experimental signatures.